-My trusty Nikon D750 helped produce the clean files with extraordinarily deep shadow detail, and the Nikon 50mm ƒ/1.4G lens provided just the right angle of view and perspective for shooting overtop of Gamer Girl.
+My trusty Nikon D750 helped produce the clean files with extraordinarily deep shadow detail, and the Nikon 50mm ƒ/1.4G lens provided just the right angle of view and perspective for shooting overtop of Cortana Blue.
 If I had been using a DX-frame camera instead of full-frame FX, a lens like the Nikon 35mm ƒ/1.8 DX would have been more appropriate to get the same angle of view.

 Have you ever done a photo shoot using LED panels?
 What are your best tips for managing this type of lighting?